Dod Law is Fully Operational and Available During the COVID-19 Crisis. Contact Us for a Free Phone Consultation Today!

 Tampering with or switching price tags to pay a lower price on an item marked for sale in a store is also considered shoplifting under California Penal Code and is regarded as a separate offense from petty theft.

-Common Types of Theft Offenses in California That Dod Law Can Handle
+Common Types of Theft Charges In San Diego That Dod Law Can Handle

 - Shoplifting: Any theft that occurs in a commercial establishment, such as a grocery or department store, is considered shoplifting.